Misaliet/NeRF-PyTorch/README.md

 I assume you already know about [NeRF](https://www.matthewtancik.com/nerf) since you are looking for a PyTorch implementation of NeRF.
 I will skip the introduction of NeRF.

-This project is not official, but tries to make it easier to do further research with PyTorch based on NeRF.
+This project is not official, but tries to make it easier to do further research with NeRF based on PyTorch.

 ## Motivation: